 Well, the student basically has to make a decision which is based on his current perception and understanding of how the marketplace or the workplace works.

-“Once I Finish My Academic Studies, I Can Make Big Money”
+1. “Once I Finish My Academic Studies, I Can Make a Lot of Money”

 Most college students begin their careers with their left foot, meaning that their entire mentality and reasons for working are entirely wrong.